-Engineering lesson 8: Payload and groundstations
+Engineering Lesson 8: Payloads and groundstations

 This lesson includes detailed instructions for the ground stations and tracking stations.

-NOTE: For official NEBP teams, the Polulu and Arduino you receive are already programmed.
+For official NEBP teams, the Polulu and Arduino you receive are already programmed.
 The tracking software .exe was sent in Spring 2023.
 If you need anything else or have questions, please contact your pod lead.
 Thanks!

 NOTE: A New folder of resources posted on 5/9/23 includes: